f-shirley/MinesweeperRemix/README.md

 Future updates:
-Cascading effect when clicking a button with no bombs around it Right click adding a flag
+Cascading effect when clicking a button with no bombs around it.
+Right click adding a flag.